svenvdvoort/scv-tract-image-segmentation/blog_post/blog_post.md

 ![Examples of good segmentations on unseen data in the test set.](images/figure6.png)

-Figure 6: Examples of good segmentations on unseen data in the test set.

 Unfortunately, not all slices from the test set are as good.
 Figure 7 below shows examples of bad cases.
 Especially the first two cases, where vital organs are missed, could have serious consequences if this model were to be actually used in the medical domain without a medical expert supervising the outputs of the model.
 These cases illustrate why future work is essential.
 Although the segmentation on the third example is far from perfect, it does successfully serve the purpose of indicating areas that need to be avoided by the radiotherapy.

 ![Examples of bad segmentations on unseen data in the test set.](images/figure7.png)

-Figure 7: Examples of bad segmentations on unseen data in the test set.

 In table 1 we report the results attained when training and evaluating on the full dataset (all gt) and the dataset of only slices with segmentations present (non-empty gt).
 The first model was both trained and evaluated on non-empty ground truth and corresponds to a network that is only used to segment MRI scans with vulnerable organs present.
 This model attained a mean Dice coefficient of 0.6345 which shows that the network is capable of correctly segmenting these organs.
 This setting, however, is not realistic as the majority of the slices of the MRI will require no segmentation.
 The second row of this table presents the performance of this model trained on realistic data and it comes to no surprise that the performance is much worse.